abusufiyanbelif/bmsssolapur-v2/docs/TROUBLESHOOTING.md

 - `Could not reach Cloud Firestore backend.`
 - `7 PERMISSION_DENIED: Missing or insufficient permissions.`
 - `Seeding Failed - UNKNOWN: Getting metadata from plugin failed with error: Could not refresh access token`
+- `Credential implementation provided to initializeApp() via the "credential" property has insufficient permission...`

 **Cause:**
 This is the most common category of errors.
-It means your application's environment—whether it's your local machine or the deployed Firebase App Hosting server—is not authorized to communicate with your Google Cloud services, especially Firestore.
+It means your application's environment—whether it's your local machine or the deployed Firebase App Hosting server—is not authorized to communicate with your Google Cloud services, especially Firestore and Firebase Authentication.

 ---